RyanGitHub3/Numerical-Analysis/README.md

 # Numerical-Analysis
-Numerical Analysis Projects Modeling the Heat Equation, to Cubic Spline Interpolation on Predator Pred Relationships.
+Numerical Analysis Projects Modeling the Heat Equation, as well as Cubic Spline Interpolation on Predator Pred Relationships.